 Package distribution

-Distributing packages is perhaps the heart of the automated patch management process.
-It is essential to ensure packages are distributed silently across your network with minimal downtown for your users.
+Distributing packages is the heart of the automated patch management process.
+It helps ensure packages are distributed silently across your network with minimal downtime for your users.

 An automated patch management solution gives you complete control of the distribution process.
 Administrators define policies, create schedules, and designate target collections.
 Once configured, distribution systems ensure endpoints are kept up to date as new patches become available.